South Carolina faces risks from hurricanes, flooding, severe storms, tornadoes, wildfires, extreme heat, winter storms, and earthquakes.

-FORTIFIED Discounts - Homeowners can qualify for insurance discounts by installing a FORTIFIED Roof or building a FORTIFIED Home™.
-Savings range from 10-35% off the wind portion of the property owner's insurance.17 insurers offer discounts.
-(Pages 5-6)
+- FORTIFIED Discounts - Homeowners can qualify for insurance discounts by installing a FORTIFIED Roof or building a FORTIFIED Home™.
+Savings range from 10% to 35% off the wind portion of the property owner's insurance.17 insurers offer discounts.
+(Pages 5-6) More Details.

-Mitigation Insurance Discounts - Homeowners can save up to 25% off their insurance by making their home more "storm-resistant."
+- Mitigation Insurance Discounts - Homeowners can save up to 25% off their insurance by making their home more "storm-resistant."
 FORTIFIED qualifies.
-(Page 3)
+(Page 3) More Details.

-Fortification Tax Credit - Residents can deduct up to $1,000 or 25% of the cost of making their home more hurricane-resistant.
+- Fortification Tax Credit - Residents can deduct up to $1,000 or 25% of the cost of making their home more hurricane-resistant.
 If any property was purchased to fortify a property, a resident can claim up to $1,500.
 FORTIFIED qualifies.
+More Details.

-Insurance Premium Tax Credit -Homeowners who pay more than 5% of their incomes towards insurance coverage on their legal residences can receive a tax credit of up to $1,250 on their state income taxes.
+- Insurance Premium Tax Credit - Homeowners who pay more than 5% of their income towards insurance coverage on their primary residence can receive a tax credit of up to $1,250 on their state income taxes.
+More Details.

-Catastrophe Savings Account - Deposits made into an account labeled as catastrophe savings can be deducted from tax payer's gross income.
+- Catastrophe Savings Account - Deposits made into an account labeled as catastrophe savings can be deducted from a taxpayer's gross income.
+More Details.

 Small Business Administration Loans - Those affected by a disaster can rebuild stronger by increasing their SBA disaster assistance loan up to 20% of the verified physical damage to make mitigation improvements.
 There is no cost to apply, and you are under no obligation to accept a loan if approved.